-Aleksa Aca Stanojević was an opponent of Milan Obrenović’s regime.
-He was accused of participating in the Timočka Rebellion and sentenced to death.
-He saved himself by fleeing to Bulgaria.
-After the Second World War, Marshal Tito received him in the White House as a prominent fighter for human rights.
+Aleksa Aca Stanojevic was an opponent of Milan Obrenovic’s regime.
+He was accused of participating in the Timok revolt and sentenced to death.
+He escaped to Bulgaria.
+After the Second World War, Marshal Tito received him at the White Palace, as a prominent fighter for human rights.

-The museum of the city of Knjaževac is located in the house of Aleksa Ace Stanojević, a radical champion, a close associate of Nikola Pašić, the president of the National Assembly of Serbia.
+The museum of the City of Knjaževac is located in the house of Aleksa Aca Stanojević, a radical champion, a close associate of Nikola Pašić, the President of the National Parliament of Serbia.
 The house is a cultural monument.
-It was built in 1910. year, according to the plans of the Viennese contractor Volker, and based on the example of the Italian villas in the Art Nouveau style.
-The museum contains personal items and the study room of Ace Stanojević, vases, porcelain, clocks and many other exhibits obtained from old princely families.
-It’s as if time stopped at the end of the 19th century, reminding us that the former Gurgusovac, and then Knjaževac, is one of the oldest towns in Serbia.
+It was built in 1910. according to the plans of the Viennese entrepreneur Volker, and modelled after Italian villas in the Art Nouveau style.
+The museum contains personal of Ace Stanojević’s study, vases, porcelain, clocks and many other exhibits obtained from old Knjaževac families.
+It is as if time stopped at the end of the 19th century, reminding that the former Gurgusovac, and then Knjaževac, is one of the oldest towns in Serbia.